smok-serwis/build/latest/README.md

 * Build an image from given context and Dockerfile and tag it
 * Substitute
 * Store entire SHA-1 reference to build image as target file

+## check-jsons

+It is an extra command to see if all (recursion will be applied) files ending with .json are indeed valid JSON.

+It will return nonzero error code and point the culprit.